 Where are the gaps in Lyft insurance?

-Lyft insurance is available in all U.S. states except rides that start in New York City with a TLC (Taxi and Limousine Commission).
+Lyft insurance is available for drivers while on the job in all U.S. states except rides that start in New York City with a TLC (Taxi and Limousine Commission).
 Additionally, Lyft insurance coverage may vary depending on the state because of certain state car insurance requirements.

 There's a gray area in coverage when you're in between trips and at the beginning of your shift waiting for your first ride request in the Lyft app.
 At this point (period 1), Lyft's insurance only offers you contingent liability protection.
 You will not receive collision or comprehensive coverage from Lyft at this time.
 So what happens if you get into an accident in between trips while waiting for a ride request?